-There are currently nine branded biologics, multiple TNF biosimilars and two oral janus kinase (JAK) inhibitor approved for the treatment of rheumatoid arthritis (RA) in the European Union.
-With the recent introduction of several agents with alternative MOAs, a multitude of more affordable biosimilars, and the approvals of two JAK inhibitors, the EU RA treatment landscape is in a state flux.
+There are currently nine branded biologics, multiple TNF biosimilars and three oral janus kinase (JAK) inhibitor approved for the treatment of rheumatoid arthritis (RA) in the European Union.
+With the recent introduction of several agents with alternative MOAs, a multitude of more affordable biosimilars, and the approvals of three JAK inhibitors, the EU RA treatment landscape is in a state flux.
 Additionally, a pipeline ripe with line-extensions and new biologics and small molecules is due to bring further disruption.

 The RealTime Dynamix™: Rheumatoid Arthritis (EU) report series provides a detailed and timely look at current and future trends in the RA market, and the effects of the future shifting landscape.
-The bi-annual releases allow for close monitoring and trending of key performance metrics.
-In addition to the fixed trended measures, the report also includes variable content addressing key current issues updated bi-annually.
+The semiannual releases allow for close monitoring and trending of key performance metrics.
+In addition to the fixed trended measures, the report also includes variable content addressing key current issues updated semiannually.
 The rapid field-to-insight turnaround time, highly relevant content, and unparalleled knowledge of the rheumatology market make this an essential tool for companies competing in the space, as well as those with near-term plans to enter it.

 Learn more about RealTime Dynamix™ reports here.

 - How is the current and near-term landscape for the RA biologic market evolving?
 How does this differ by country?